McKinsey PEI: Inclusive Leadership

 Finally, be prepared to answer follow-up questions.
 The interviewer may ask for more details or ask you to elaborate on certain aspects of your story.
 So be ready to provide additional information or examples that illustrate your Inclusive Leadership skills further.

-Inclusive Leadership examples
+Inclusive Leadership Example Stories

 Below I have compiled two sample stories on a higher level.
 You could use them to take some building blocks for the foundation of your own personal and authentic stories.
 These are just starting ideas as during the live interviews, interviewers will dig a lot deeper to discuss the situation over 10-15, sometimes even 20 minutes.
 Interviewers will dive deeper and ask many follow-up questions to understand your actions and behaviors in great detail.